 Connecticut's dog bite statute can be found at 22 –357 of the Connecticut General Statutes.
 The statute provides that if any dog does damage to either the body or property of another then the owner or keeper of the dog shall be liable for such damage.
 There are few exceptions which could include, but not be limited to, teasing or tormenting the dog or trespassing on the property where the dog is located.

 Although the statute is generally referred to as the dog bite statute, there are a number of other situations where you can collect money damages as a result of being injured by a dog.
 Our office recently handled two such cases where we collected hundreds of thousands of dollars for individuals who were injured where a dog was involved.

-In the other case, our client was riding a horse on a public beach, which was permissible, during the colder months.
-As she was riding her horse a dog came running down the beach, that was off leash, and attempted to attack her horse thereby causing the horse to rear up and throw our client to the ground.
+In the other case, our client was riding a horse on a public beach, which was permissible during the colder months.
+As she was riding her horse, a dog that was off-leash came running down the beach and attempted to attack her horse- thereby causing the horse to rear up and throw our client to the ground.
 As a result of this fall, she sustained an injury to her hand.
 We were also able to collect significant money damages for her despite the fact that she was not even touched by the dog.

 Want to know how we prove liability in dog bite cases?
 Check out this informative blog here.